RHayes914/Boggle/README.txt

 /*
-	This is Boggle.
+	This is a text based version of Boggle.

 	Boggle is a word game in which a player finds the words on a grid of letters (at least two letters in length) by tracing a path through adjacent letters.
 	The same letter may not be used twice.
 The goal of the game is to find all words on the board.
 This version of Boggle is not timed.